insharahmani/Restaurant/README.md

 Interact with filters (date, category, product) to view custom insights.

 Use the insights for decision-making in pricing, marketing, and menu design.

+Conclusion

+The Restaurant Sales Dashboard project demonstrates how powerful insights can be unlocked from simple transactional data using tools like Excel and Power BI.
+By transforming raw order data into meaningful visualizations, this dashboard allows stakeholders to:

+- Understand customer behavior and product performance
+- Track daily, monthly, and platform-based sales trends
+- Make informed decisions about inventory, marketing, and operations
+- Identify growth opportunities and areas of improvement

+Through this project, I gained hands-on experience in data modeling, DAX calculations, interactive report building, and real-world data storytelling.
+This solution serves as a practical example of how data analytics can help optimize decision-making in the food service industry.